Bayt-al-Hikmah/React/Workshop3/Workshop3.md

 We started by we definning two pieces of state.

 - users: We initialize this as an empty array [] because we expect a list of items.
 - loading: We initialize this as true.
-We assume the data is not ready the moment the component mounts, so we want the "Loading..." message to appear immediately.
+The data isn't ready the moment the component mounts, so we want the "Loading..." message to appear immediately.

 Next, we placed our `fetch` call inside `useEffect`.
-We passed an empty dependency array (`[]`) as the second argument.
+Here we set the dependency array to empty arry (`[]`).
 This instructs React to run the function only once, immediately after the first render.
-Omitting this array would cause an infinite loop fetching data triggers a state update, which triggers a re-render, which triggers the effect again.

 Inside the effect, we used the standard browser `fetch` API.
 We converted the raw response into JSON, and once we obtained the data, we performed a state update:
 - `setUsers(data)` stores the list.